 If you just dieting without exercising, you may lose weight.
 However, much of the weight you lose could come from lean body mass, not fat.
 You’ll end up with just a smaller version of your old self, but you don’t become any fitter.
 Or worse, you’ll end up becoming a skinny fat person.

-However, if you follow the 3 principles I gave above, you can achieve permanent fat loss.
+However, if you follow the 3 principles we gave above, you can achieve permanent fat loss.
 By combining healthy eating with exercising, and make them your new habits, you’ll get a lean and sculpted body which is not only sexy, but also healthy.

 FREE Report Reveals: